PhilipQuirke/SkyCombAnalystHelp/DroneSettings.md

 ### Gimbal Pitch/Roll/Yaw available
-Some drones store the **drone body** pitch, roll and yaw data in their flight logs.
+Simpler drones store the **drone body** pitch, roll and yaw data in their flight logs.
-Alternatively, some (more modern &/or expensive) drones store the **camera gimbal** pitch, roll and yaw data in their flight logs.
+More complex/expensive drones store the **camera gimbal** pitch, roll and yaw data in their flight logs.

 If SkyComb Analyst can detect that your drone stores gimbal data, this setting will be set to **Yes (Auto)** and you can skip this setting.